ARR Reviewing Process

 • Editors in Chief coordinate each cycle of ARR review – both the scientific considerations and the supporting infrastructure.
 They are available to answer questions from members of the review team.

-• Senior Action Editors (a.k.a.
-Senior Area Chairs) check and refine the automatic assignment of papers to AEs and supervise the review effort.
-Unlike a conference, SAEs do not make accept / reject recommendations.
+• Senior Area Chairs check and refine the automatic assignment of papers to ACs and supervise the review effort.
+Unlike a conference, SACs do not make accept / reject recommendations.

-• Action Editors (a.k.a.
-Area Chairs, or meta-reviewers) coordinate review of submissions, including (a) checking and refining the automatic assignment of reviewers, (b) coordinating reviewer discussions, and (c) writing meta-reviews.
-AEs and authors are anonymous to each other.
-AEs know the identity of their reviewers, but not vice versa (by default).
+• Area Chairs (a.k.a. meta-reviewers) coordinate review of submissions, including (a) checking and refining the automatic assignment of reviewers, (b) coordinating reviewer discussions, and (c) writing meta-reviews.
+ACs and authors are anonymous to each other.
+ACs know the identity of their reviewers, but not vice versa (by default).

 • Reviewers read papers and write thorough reviews.
 A review should briefly state what the paper is about, highlight its strengths/weaknesses, and offer constructive advice to authors (regarding potential improvements) while signaling whether it merits acceptance in its current form.
 Reviewers and authors are anonymous to each other.

-• The Ethics Chairs coordinate the process of reviewing potential ethical issues in submissions flagged by reviewers, AEs, or SAEs as needing such review.
+• The Ethics Chairs coordinate the process of reviewing potential ethical issues in submissions flagged by reviewers, ACs, or SACs as needing such review.

 • Ethics Reviewers carefully read and review papers that have ethical issues deemed significant enough by the Ethics Chairs.